Surybk143/Edubridge/ReadMe.md

 # EduBridge Learning;
 This repository contains projects which were created at the time of learning Data Analytics from EduBridge Learning:

-1.Sales Data Analysis using Python libraries Numpy,Pandas,Matplotlib,Seaborn by Python.
+1.Sales Data Analysis using Python libraries Numpy,Pandas,Matplotlib,Seaborn in Python.

 2.Creating the Sales Dashboard in Excel And Tableau.